peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 *  The model size is too big to run vLLM using one GPU as it results CUDA/HIP Out of Memory.

-*  To achieve better latency.
+*  To achieve better latency when using single gpu is not desirable.

 To run one vLLM instance on multiple GPUs, use the ``-tp`` or ``--tensor-parallel-size`` option to specify multiple GPUs.
 Optionally, use the